“It’s time for a spring cleaning of your thoughts, it’s time to stop to just existing it’s time to start living.” ―

 - We exercise our spiritual-self, addressing that bottomless well of Hope, inspiration, and passion that nourishes us with faith as we ask for the Will of our God to be carried out.
 All throughout the day we ask (which is praying,) for this direction.

 - We exercise self-compassion by including something each day that feeds and nurtures our greater good.
-Maybe it is volunteering, or by spending time with a sick neighbor.
-It could be helping someone with a tough job, or maybe it is allowing our body to just soak in a hot tub of oils and perfumed water.
+We keep the focus of our day on ourselves and off everything else, unless it concerns us.
+Maybe it is volunteering, or spending time with a sick neighbor.
+It could be helping someone with a tough job, or maybe we allow our body to soak in a hot tub of oils and perfumed water.
 We deserve to choose what this looks like for us.
 (Clean House)

 - We become AN ENCOURAGER, and seek to bring others with us on our journey and we do this in the smallest of ways.
 (Help Others)

-These three things is the secret of universal self-knowledge, truth for all of us.
-They speak to the fact that as we connect with others, with ourselves and with our spiritual source, regardless of what that may be, we position ourselves for positivity in our thoughts–and our actions follow.
+These three things are the secret of universal self-knowledge, truth for all of us.
+They speak to the fact that we connect with others, with ourselves and with our spiritual source, regardless of what that may be.
+As we position ourselves for grace in our thoughts–our actions follow.
 We invoke a combined-energy to do for us what we could not do alone.

 There is truth to the adage that, “no man is an island unto himself” nor are we living in a vacuum where thoughts die, as it suffers in walls void of thought with seemingly no way out.

-If you are reading this, it’s because you believe you are here for a reason too.
+If you are reading this, it’s because you believe you are here for a reason.
 And you live your life accordingly.

-If you like what you heard, please post a LIKE and stay a while and enjoy my other blogs.
+If you like what you heard, please post a LIKE and stay a while.
 But at a minimum, I ask that you kindly pass on what you read here to others.